CactusTournament/abiodun_brandon_sprint1_java/README.md

     `cd abiodun_brandon_sprint1_java`
 #### 4. Run the Main Class File:
     You can do this by:
-    - Clicking the run button on the UI
+    - Clicking the run button on your IDE
-    - Type `javac menu.java` on the terminal
+    - Or using the terminal:
+        1. Compile the program: javac Menu.java
+        2. Run the program: java Menu
 #### 5. Menu Options:
     - When the program starts, you will be provided with menu options. - Click the option corresponding to the action you want to carry out.
 #### 6. Input Format: